-Simultaneously, a growing need for controlled SI-CRP processes, compatible with ambient conditions and scalable to large and morphologically different substrates, has emerged.
-Following closely the development of oxygen-tolerant reversible deactivation radical polymerization (RDRP) processes in solution, several methods enabling the living growth of polymer brushes in the presence of oxygen that are applicable on extremely large substrates while using just microliter volumes of reaction mixtures were proposed.
-160-166
+Simultaneously, a growing need for controlled SI-CRP processes, compatible with ambient conditions, and scalable to large and morphologically different substrates has emerged.

-Collectively, all of these ongoing and future challenges involve experts from different fields of chemistry, physics, and materials science, who are concentrating not only on defining new chemistries for the fabrication of polymeric biointerfaces but also developing coating processes and establishing robust analytical methods for dissecting interfacial properties.
+Following closely the development of oxygen-tolerant reversible deactivation radical polymerization (RDRP) processes in solution, 159 several methods enabling the living growth of polymer brushes in the presence of oxygen, and which are applicable on extremely large substrates while using just microliter-volumes of reaction mixtures were proposed.
+160-166 chemistry, physics and materials science, who are concentrating not only on defining new chemistries for the fabrication of polymeric biointerfaces, but also developing coating processes, and establishing robust analytical methods for dissecting interfacial properties.